Shkolla 9-vjeçare Rubik Bathroom Project – Albania

 Shkolla 9-vjeçare Rubik is the only 9-year school in Rubik.
 The building is also required to be open after school hours, during the weekend, and during winter/spring/summer break to be used as Rubik’s community center.
 Shkolla 9-vjeçare Rubik is a two-floor building with one bathroom located in the south wing of each floor (2 bathrooms total).

-The condition of the 2nd floor bathroom is acceptable; however, the condition of the first floor bathroom is deplorable.
+The condition of the 2nd-floor bathroom is acceptable; however, the condition of the first-floor bathroom is deplorable.
 The first-floor bathroom includes two small rooms, for students, with four toilet stalls in each room and one small private room, for teachers, with one toilet.
 The issues associated with the bathroom are as follows.

-– Safety and Privacy: None of the stalls have doors or curtains and neither of the student bathrooms have a sign to designate which stalls are to be used by boys and which stalls are to be used by girls.
+– Safety and Privacy: None of the stalls have doors or curtains and neither of the student bathrooms has a sign to designate which stalls are to be used by boys and which stalls are to be used by girls.
 Female students usually do not use this bathroom for fear of a male student or teacher entering the room.
-Because of this, students and teachers are forced to use the bathrooms in pairs – one person uses the bathroom, while the other person stands as a “look out” to ensure no one enters the stall being used.
+Because of this, students and teachers are forced to use the bathrooms in pairs – one person uses the bathroom, while the other person stands as a “lookout” to ensure no one enters the stall being used.

 – Hygiene: After using the toilet, none of the students or teachers are able to wash their hands.
 Of the five total sinks, only one is able to provide water.
 The one working sink leaks large amounts of water onto the tile floor and creates a slipping hazard for all who enter the room.
 The bathrooms are also missing soap dispensers, towels, and trash cans.